 Which cruise lines have the best fitness centers on board?

-Cruise lines invest significant amounts of money in health and fitness centers to provide more amenities and activities for their guests.
+Cruise lines invest significant amounts of money in health and fitness centers on cruise ships to provide more amenities and activities for their guests.
 They recognize the importance of health and fitness as key components in the cruising experience and invest in these areas to meet the growing demand from passengers.

-In addition, cruise lines invest in technology to enhance the fitness experience for guests; for example, some ships have virtual reality cycling classes and fitness tracking devices.
+In addition, cruise lines invest in technology to enhance your fitness experience; for example, some ships have virtual reality cycling classes and fitness tracking devices.

 Shore excursions that are more than sitting on a tour bus

 Another way to keep moving on your vacation is to choose excursions that involve physical activity.
-When selecting your itinerary, check out the excursions available in each port and see what appeals most.
-Most cruise itineraries will include activities excursions such as these:
+When selecting your itinerary, check out the shore excursions available in each port and see what appeals to you.
+Most cruise itineraries will include activities and excursions such as these:

 Hiking: Many ports of call offer guided hiking excursions through beautiful natural landscapes.
+For example, you are guaranteed stunning views if you cruise in Alaska or Norway and join a hiking tour.
 In the excursion description, the cruise line will write the difficulty level and whether the excursion is suitable for children.
 Choose the tour that suits you the best.

-Biking: Bike rentals or guided bike tours: This is a fun way to explore a new place and allows you to cover more distance when exploring.
+Biking: Bike rentals or guided bike tours: This is a fun way to experience a new place and allows you to cover more distance when exploring.
+Cycling is particularly popular as a shore excursion on a river cruise, where some itineraries offer the chance to cycle between ports alongside the river.

-Snorkeling or scuba diving: An enthralling way to discover the world under our ocean, snorkeling and scuba diving are some of the most popular excursions booked by cruise guests.
+Snorkeling or scuba diving: An enthralling way to discover the world under our ocean, snorkeling and scuba diving are some of the most popular excursions booked by cruise guests in the Caribbean.
 It’s a fantastic way to burn calories and enjoy exciting marine life.

 It's important to note that activities vary from port to port and cruise line to cruise line.
 Check what's on offer for your particular itinerary before booking your cruise and make sure the experience you want is available to book.